A Summary of The Disappearance Lila of His Divine Grace

 All glories to the crest jewel of cowherd boys known as Gopal, who has a musk tilaka-mark on His forehead, the kaustubha jewel on His chest, a graceful pearl on the tip of His nose, a flute in His hand, a bracelet on His wrist, graceful sandalwood paste on all of His limbs, a necklace of pearls on His neck, and who is surrounded by a host of gopis.
 [Sri-Gopala-sahasra-nama, text 28]

-To read further accounts, and also recollections of devotees who were present during this amazing final manifest pastime of His Divine Grace, please click on the devotee's name.
+To read more accounts, and also recollections of devotees who were present during this amazing final manifest pastime of His Divine Grace, please click below.

 Account from the Book 'Gopal Jiu'